Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 The main issue is how to name those multiple files so that you **do** keep track of what happens, instance-management wise, throughout a workshop.

-The listing below illustrates the naming convention we used to name multiple "instancesNamesFile"s to handle similar requests to the ones above.
+The listing below illustrates the naming convention we follow to name multiple "instancesNamesFile"s to handle similar requests to the ones above.
 The listing shows the files in the `inputs` directory of a workshop we ran through late October and November 2022:

 ~~~
 instancesNames20221028-create-301-25.txt